Public Holidays in Mauritania 2026 – Islamic & National Holidays

 Frequently Asked Questions (FAQs)

-Mauritania observes roughly 10–13 public holidays in 2025, depending on lunar adjustments and government declarations.
+Mauritania is expected to observe around 10–13 public holidays in 2026, depending on lunar confirmations and official government announcements.

 What does “Lendemain” mean?